rydmike/flex_seed_scheme/README.md

 ## Background

-This package was extracted from the customizable `SeedColorScheme.fromSeeds` engine in the [**FlexColorScheme**](https://pub.dev/packages/flex_color_scheme) package to its own package.
+This package was extracted from the customizable color scheme seeding engine in the [**FlexColorScheme**](https://pub.dev/packages/flex_color_scheme) package to its own package.

-This allows developers to use the same customizable `ColorScheme` seeding algorithms used by **FlexColorScheme** without using the FlexColorScheme package.
+This allows developers to use the same customizable `ColorScheme` seeding algorithms used by **FlexColorScheme**, without using the FlexColorScheme package.
 Starting with **FlexColorScheme** version 6 and later, it depends on this package instead.

 If you use **FlexColorScheme** version 6 or later, you do not need to add **FlexSeedScheme** to use